njHiking.com - Hiking in NJ and Beyond

 But you need to discover what works for you.
 To get you started, we’ve listed what we do and use.

-• We usually get breakfast on the way there… like a muffin or egg & cheese on an bagel (to go really Jersey, get pork roll, egg, & cheese…).
+• We usually get breakfast on the way there… like a bagel with cream cheese, or egg & cheese on an roll (to go really Jersey, get pork roll, egg, & cheese…).

 • During the hike we have energy bars and trail mix (our faves are listed below).
 Depending on the length of the hike, we go through a bar each plus trail mix.
 For a short 2 or 3 mile jaunt, you won’t need much (or anything).